JiuJiuJiuge/JiuJiuJiuge.github.io/content/english/papers/article2.md

 Among chemical properties, SOM content, C/N ratio, and soil organic matter functional group were some of the most important indices that affect soil phosphorus availability.
 The adsorption capacity of soil water-stable aggregates and soil texture were key physical factors that affect soil phosphorus availability.
 Bacteria community composition and soil enzyme activities were the soil biological properties (Fig. 9c).

 <img src="\images\article2\Fig9.jpg" alt=None/>

+***Fig. 9** The relationship between soil phosphorus fractions to different soil properties was analyzed by Mantel tests with a color gradient denoting (a), partial least square path model (PLS-PM) (b).
+The Pearson's correlation coefficients of different factors were continued analyzed (c).
+The line width indicates the of influence strength, and solid lines mean significant correlated between different factors.
+R2 represent the percentage of each variable contributes to the total variance, with * indicating significance at p < 0.05, ** indicating significance at p < 0.01, and *** indicating significance at p < 0.001.*

 ## 4. Discussion
 ### 4.1 Activity and redistribution of soil phosphorus fractions in aggregates